ubarsc/rios/doc/source/concurrency.rst

 needs to be available.
 See :doc:`awsbatch` for more information.
 Note that no data is processed until all the AWS Batch sub jobs are running.

+Communication between the batch jobs and the main thread is handled via a network socket, which is managed by an extra thread running in the main process.
+That last point means that the main script may run one more thread than you expect.
+This network socket will use a port number in the range 30000-50000, so the batch nodes should be configured to allow this.

 **CW_PBS**

 Each compute worker runs as a separate job on a PBS batch queue.
-This is one way to make effective use of a large cluster which is only accessible through a PBS queue, but it does have its limitations.
-Another effective way is to run jobs with use CW_THREADS, and set the numComputeWorkers to be less than the number of CPUs on a single node of the cluster.
+This is one way to make effective use of a large cluster which is only accessible through a PBS queue, but it does have its limitations and complexities.
+If this approach turns out to be too onerous for the PBS system available, the user is advised to consider just running jobs which use CW_THREADS instead.

 Using CW_PBS does assume that the batch cluster has relatively high availability.
 If the main script starts running, but the worker jobs are too